New Member FAQ

 How much does NAMB membership cost?
 Membership dues vary by membership type.
 Current rates are available at namb.org/join.
 If you joined through a state affiliate, your dues structure may differ — contact your affiliate or NAMB directly for details.

-When are dues due?
+When are my membership dues due?
 Dues are billed annually on your membership anniversary date.
 You'll receive renewal notices by email in advance of your renewal date.

 How do I update my billing information or contact details?
 Log in to your member portal and navigate to Account Settings to update your payment method, mailing address, email, or phone number.
 For billing issues, contact membership@namb.org.